 Resources and Tools: What Should You Do Now?

 It is always best to treat MPS with a multi-disciplinary approach.
-This is the treatment approach we use at National Pain Institute (locations around Florida in Ft.
-Pierce, Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park).
+This is the treatment approach we use at National Pain Institute (locations around Florida in Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park).
 We believe in treating acute and chronic pain without using addictive pain medications or surgery as the first options.